vitorgalvao/tiny-scripts/README.md

 Script to quickly pull, fix, and push [github](https://github.com/) pull requests, merging directly to master and closing the previous pull request

 ### progressbar
-Overlay a progress bar on moving pictures
+Overlay a progress bar on videos or gifs

 ### ringtonemaker
 Script to convert a video or audio file to an iPhone ringtone